lubobik/Konf_B20_Bobik_Steirer/src/site/markdown/tutorial.md

 #Developer tutorial - How can YOU use our Code
-We created a CashRegister thats logs sales and prices for different drinks and those drinks consist of different Ingredients.
+We created a CashRegister that logs sales and prices for different drinks, those drinks consist of different Ingredients.
 ###Ingredients

 **Liquid**